adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-why-semantic-html-is-so-important.md

 ---
 layout: post
-title:  "Why Semantic HTML"
+title:  "Why semantic HTML is so important"
 date:   2014-09-26 09:00:01
 categories: html
 ---

 Semantic HTML is the use of mark-up to reinforce the meaning and *intention* of the content by applying the correct element, class names and IDs based on what it *is*, not on what it *does* or how it *looks*.
-But why is this useful?
+But why is this so important?

 ## 1. Responsive Design

-When designing a website *responsively*, a component may be styled differently on large screens compared to small screens.
-A common example is when you want to have a elements line up beside each other for large screens but stack below on small screens.
+When designing a website *responsively*, a component may be styled differently depending on the size of the screen.
+A typical example of this is when you want to have elements line up beside each other for large screens but stack below on small screens).

-If you use class names such as `grid` and `column1` this causes problems.
-Now the CSS has to target `column1` on small screens and make it stack.
-But you don't always want this to happen.
-For example you may have a different component that does have columns on small screens as well as large screens.
+If you use class names that aren't semantic such as `grid` and `column1` this causes problems.
+The CSS has to target `column1` on small screens and make it stack.
+But `column1` is a generic stylistic class name which means, that this CSS rule that makes it stack on small screens will apply everywhere &mdash; even for components that can be beside each other on small screens.

-This is not a problem when you use semantic HTML class names because you just target the component in CSS and it doesn't interfere with any other component.
-You name the component based on what it is, not on what it does or what it looks like.
+If you style the individual components based on what they *are* then you can easily target them in CSS without affecting each other.
+Meaning you can have one component that stacks on small screens, and another component that doesn't.

 ## 2. Accessibility